BAL-ROCS-BUT-COOL/calib-proj/README.md

 ### 2. Acquisition

-Monter le projecteur sur le plafond et lancer la sequence de projection.
+Mount the projector on the ceiling and start the projection sequence.

 ### 3. Calibration
 To run the calibration system, modify the parameters in the user interface of the script `scripts/run.py`.

 In particular,

-videos_folder must be the path to the folder containing the cameras recordings as follows:
+- **videos_folder** must be the path to the folder containing the cameras recordings as follows:

 ```plaintext
 videos_folder/